TkTech/chancy/README.md

 - Completed jobs stick around in the database for easy debugging and job tracking, with configurable retention policies.
 - Under 1k lines of code, easily grokkable in a single sitting.
-- Dependency-free except for psycopg3 (which can be used simultaneously with psycopg2 in the same project).
+- Dependency-free except for psycopg3.
+- Multi-tenant support with prefixes for all database tables.

 ## Installation